 PxPost is capable of handling Void (advice) transaction requests.
 A Void transaction will cancel or reverse the original transaction.
 It has to be supported by the merchant’s bank or acquirer.

-To process a Void transaction, please match the original Purchase, Auth or Complete transaction with a DpsTxnRef.
+To process a Void transaction, please match the original Purchase, Auth or Refund transaction with a DpsTxnRef.
 The original transaction reference may have been processed by other Payment Express gateway interfaces.
 Hence please request the PxPost gateway account to be under the same Group as the other gateway accounts where the original transaction may be processed from.

 Normally a Void transaction can be useful to reverse an Auth transaction in order to release the funds held on the cardholder’s account (normally within 7 days maximum).